Dynamo (Alton Towers): Hot air balloon plans

 Alton Towers had proposed a hot air balloon ride to replace Dynamo in 2004 but the plans were declined due to the new height restriction given to the park.
 Consequently, the park installed a golf mini-game where guests could win prizes.

 Lava Lump

 In 2006, the mini-golf game was temporarily moved to Katanga Canyon but removed shortly after.
 The park's rock climbing wall located in UG Land, Rock Shot, was relocated to Forbidden Valley and renamed Lava Lump.
 In 2008, trampolines were added to the area around Lava Lump.

 Nemesis: Sub Terra

 In 2012, Lava Lump and the trampolines were removed and a permanent attraction was finally built in replacement of Dynamo.
-The currently closed Nemesis: Sub-Terra is a well themed drop ride manufactured by ABC Rides.
+Nemesis: Sub-Terra is a well themed drop ride manufactured by ABC Rides.
 Later in the year, a horror maze named Sub Species: The End Games was brought to the Scarefest Halloween event based around Nemesis: Sub Terra.